tanguanhong89/V33-TGN01-Time-Series-Link-Prediction/readme.md

 where

-    • X is any event
+    • X is any event whose parental relationship is to be understood

     • k is a scalar to determine the period of time event N should be sensitive to. s<sub>M</sub>aller number means more sensitive to longer periods of time